+PREPARE

-PREPARE Objectives/Truths to cover this week
+Objectives/Truths to cover this week

+Personal Application

-Personal Application As a result of my study in this passage, God wants me to Three ways students need to apply this passage are
+As a result of my study in this passage, God wants me to

+Three ways students need to apply this passage are

-POINT
+Materials POINT

-Naterials

-leeded: Choose from various ideas to point students to the coming Bible lesson.
+Choose from various ideas to point them to the coming Bible lesson.

+Needed:

+- a

 PROCLAIM

 Choose from various ideas to proclaim the Bible lesson.

 Presentation Ideas

+- -

+-

 Praise/Music Ideas